sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 ### Repository settings

-Public repositories can be accessed anonymously, but our private repository requires authentication to access.
+Public repositories can be accessed anonymously, but our private repository requires authentication.
 Since authentication is connected to a user instead of a project, Maven allows user settings to be configured outside of a project.
 By default these settings are defined within a `~/.m2/settings.xml` file.
 The full format of the file is specified in the [documentation](https://maven.apache.org/settings.html), but for our private repository, we just need to configure the credentials to use: